Ahmed-Shafee/App-Automation-Search-Job/README.md

-#Hey it's desktop appliction for automation search from the web.
+# AI system for automation search from the web.
 the app will scan the web, and try to help you to get better experience in your Job Search.